Formalizing Statistical Causality via Modal Logic: Illustrating Example

-representing that $z$ is $x$'s parent in the diagram $\diag{}$, and the joint distribution $x \joint z$ of $x$ and $z$ satisfies the positivity (i.e., it takes each value with a non-zero probability).
+For this adjustment, we need to check the requirement $\pa(z, x) \land \pos(x \joint z)$, that is, $z$ is $x$'s parent in the diagram $\diag{}$ and the joint distribution $x \joint z$ satisfies the positivity (i.e., it takes each value with a non-zero probability).

-Now we formalize the \emph{correctness} of this causal inference as the judgment expressing that under the requirements \eqref{eq:eg:precond}, the adjustment allows for computing the same causal effect as the RCT experiment:
+Now we formalize the \emph{correctness} of this causal inference method (for any diagram $\diag{}$) as the judgment expressing that under the above requirements, the backdoor adjustment computes the same causal effect as the RCT experiment:

-By deriving this judgment using axioms and rules in the deductive system $\AXCP{}$ (\Sec{sec:axioms}), we prove the correctness of this causal inference (\Sec{sec:reasoning-StaCL}).
+By deriving this judgment in a deductive system called \AXwCP{} (\Sec{sec:axioms}), we show the correctness of this causal inference method for any diagram (\Sec{sec:reasoning-StaCL}). \conference{We show all proofs of the technical results in this paper's full version~\cite{Kawamoto:22:JELIA:arxiv}.} \arxiv{We show all proofs of the technical results in Appendix.}